1. Life and Dignity of the human person

 The mission of the St. Francis Hope Shelter is to provide a ministry of outreach to those in our greater community (Sherwood, Tigard, and Tualatin) that are in need of a warm and safe environment during the winter months.
 We provide showers, a hot meal and laundry services.
 As part of Washington County's shelter system, we are open each Sunday night between November and March.

-If interested in volunteering at the shelter, please contact Jennifer Mirek.
+If you are interested in volunteering at the shelter, please contact Jennifer Mirek.

 Our clothing closet opened in the fall of 2013 and is open during food pantry hours.
 Clients may browse in the closet and take clothing at no cost.
 Donations of 'like new' items are accepted.